 Affordability and Changing Priorities

-Matt Hutchinson, director of SpareRoom, explains that the shift away from inner London is driven by affordability concerns and changing lifestyles.
-“Even for those who are happy to share with housemates, it may be just too expensive to live in the capital today after years of rent rises,” he said.
-He also highlights the impact of the higher cost of living and the rise of remote working, which allows renters to live further from the city without the burden of daily commuting.
+Matt Hutchinson, director of SpareRoom, explains that the shift in renter searches signals a broader market movement away from inner London towards commuter zones.
+He notes: “Even for those who are happy to share with housemates, it may be just too expensive to live in the capital today after years of rent rises.”

-Hutchinson notes a demographic shift among flatsharers: “Younger people are increasingly priced out of the rental market, and people are flatsharing to later in life.
+He further observes demographic changes among flatsharers: “Younger people are increasingly priced out of the rental market, and people are flatsharing to later in life.
 The stereotype of the young professional housemates living it up in the city is becoming less recognisable.
 Priorities are changing.”

 What this means for landlords